 While the potential loss you can face as the buyer of an option is limited to the premium you paid, as a seller your loss can be unlimited.
 If the buyer chooses to exercise the option, you are obligated to deliver the purchase or the sale of the shares at the preset price regardless of its market value.

-The takeaway for beginner investors is that you should use options to complement your current stock positions or strategy and minimize your risks.
+The takeaway for beginner investors is that you should use options to compliment your current stock positions or strategy and minimize your risks.

 Done right, options can protect your portfolio, generate additional income or multiply returns for better or worse.
 But options are complicated and risky, requiring research to understand exactly how they work — especially if you’re new to trading.
 When you’re ready to get started, compare convenient trading platforms that support options.
 And note that options aren’t often included in a brokerage’s advertising of zero-commission pricing.